anlaneg/neutron/doc/source/contributor/internals/provisioning_blocks.rst

 the DHCP agent's provisioning blocks:

-1. The subnet_ids are extracted from the fixed_ips field of the port and then ML2 checks to see if DHCP is enabled on any of the subnets.
+1. The subnet_ids are extracted from the fixed_ips field of the port and then ML2 checks to see if DHCP is enabled on any of the subnets. （dhcp是否被开启）
-2. The configuration for the DHCP agents hosting the network are looked up to ensure that at least one of them is new enough to report back that it has finished setting up the port reservation.
+2. The configuration for the DHCP agents hosting the network are looked up to ensure that at least one of them is new enough to report back   （dhcp agent完成工作，并响应） that it has finished setting up the port reservation.
-3. If either of the preconditions above fail, a provisioning block for the DHCP agent is not added and any existing DHCP agent blocks for that port are cleared to ensure the port isn't blocked waiting for an event that will never happen.
+3. If either of the preconditions above fail, a provisioning block for the DHCP agent is not added and any existing DHCP agent blocks for that port are cleared to ensure the port isn't blocked waiting for an （provisioning 块被加入，如果2失败，则不加入） event that will never happen.
 4. If the preconditions pass, a provisioning block is added for the port under the 'DHCP' entity.